WCHN/Label-Training/README.md

 # Label-Training
-Scheme for training and applying a label propagation framework
+This is a scheme for training and applying a label propagation framework.
+It is still work in progress, so don't expect too much from it yet.